17/03/2020 News Stories & Press Release, Old Master & 19th Century Pictures

-For this edition of #Take5 Roseberys spoke with a group of creatives from various locations to learn about their five favourite lots from the upcoming Old Master, 18th & 19th Century Pictures auction on Wednesday 25 March.
+For this edition of #Take5 Roseberys spoke with a group of creatives from various locations to learn about their five favourite lots from the upcoming Old Master, 18th & 19th Century Pictures auction on Thursday 4 June, 2020 at 1 pm.

 Meet Albertina an artist and aspiring writer from London, UK.
 With a BA in Fine Art specialising in painting, she recently started a blog early this year titled ‘the gallery peeper’ which will focus solely on exhibition reviews, art criticism and visual culture.
 She currently works for a luxury start-up called The Restory (Client Liaison), who specialise in the aftercare of handbags, shoes and leather goods and has previously worked for Burberry, Selfridges and Apple.
 She began her journey into the art sector working as an intern at Contini Contemporary and then eventually went on to work for Frieze.
 She is currently undertaking a short course in The History of Western Art at Sotheby’s Institute in London, as well as volunteering at Camden Arts Centre as part of their front of house team where she has been for the past year.
 Using her experiences as a platform to build her career in the art world.